What is Econometrics?

 - It can be applied both on Cross-sectional or time-series data.

-- There should be perimeter or test required to conduct the resulting effectiveness like f-test, T-test, Statistics table, ANOVA table analysis by using tool packs.
+- There should be a perimeter or test required to conduct the resulting effectiveness like f-test in excel, T-test, Statistics table, ANOVA table analysis by using tool packs.

 - Always remember to check that whether the result comes out are statistically significant for taking decisions